 - To an experienced staff person; and

-- Provides written updates to the Director of Service Regions or designee regarding the follow up tasks in need of completion and projected date of completion every ten (10) working days via e-mail, for employees placed on desk duty;
+- Provides written updates to the DSR director or designee regarding the follow up tasks in need of completion and projected date of completion every ten (10) working days via e-mail, for employees placed on desk duty; and

-- Provides written updates to the Director of Service Regions or designee and the Child Protection Branch regarding the follow up tasks in need of completion and projected date of completion every 30 (thirty) working days via email;
+- Provides written updates to the DSR director or designee and the Child Protection Branch regarding the follow up tasks in need of completion and projected date of completion every 30 (thirty) working days via email.

-- In consult with the Director of Service Regions or designee must approve any time frame extensions;
+- In consult with the DSR director or designee, must approve any time frame extensions;

-- Must notify the Director of Service Regions or designee if an extension is granted;
+- Must notify the DSR director or designee if an extension is granted;

 - Submits a memorandum (through supervisory channels) to the appointing authority (or EKU if a contract employee) setting forth a summary of allegations and findings, and attaches the assessment for review if the allegation is substantiated against the employee;

-- Along with the appointing authority (or EKU if a contract employee), Director of Service Regions or designee and the Commissioner consult and review the assessment to determine if disciplinary or other personnel action is appropriate;
+- Along with the appointing authority (or EKU if a contract employee), DSR director or designee, and the DCBS commissioner consult and review the assessment to determine if disciplinary or other personnel action is appropriate; and

-- Of the employee’s service region of residence, in consultation with the Director of Service Regions or designee determines whether ongoing services for the employee, the employee’s spouse, partner or household member will be provided by another county within the region, or whether the case is to be referred to another region for such services.
+- Of the employee’s service region of residence, in consultation with the DSR director or designee, determines whether ongoing services for the employee, the employee’s spouse, partner, or household member will be provided by another county within the region, or whether the case is to be referred to another region for such services.

-- Consults with the central office Child Protection Branch or Adult Protection Branch staff as needed during the investigation and prior to the submission of the assessment.
+- Consults with the Child Protection Branch or Adult Protection Branch staff as needed during the investigation and prior to the submission of the assessment.